Harthill, Scotland: Religion

 The census returns for 1841 showed Harthill had a population of 289 with 60 identifiable families.
 By 1864 a good number of incomers from Ulster who easily adapted to the way of life in the area.
 One of these ways included interests in Orangeism and they began to meet regularly with others from their homeland.
-The area around Harthill was rich in Covenanting history and is home to the Peden Stone.
+The area around Harthill was rich in Covenanting history.
 Orangeism was born in Harthill in 1874 and the first meeting of the District Loyal Orange Lodge No 30 is mentioned having taken place in the William Forrester's Hall.
 A centennial parade was recorded in August 1977 on the occasion of the 100 anniversary of The Harthill District L.O.L.
 No.30.
 A Centenary Ball was held in Benhar House on 5 November that year too.

 After the Union of the Crowns of Scotland and England by 1603 and by 1637, King Charles I tried to imposed greater control over the Scottish Kirk by enforcing Episcopal religion and practices on Scotland favoured by the Crown.
 This was not accepted by many Scots Presbyterians and many thousands of them of all social status would die in fighting for the freedom to follow their own Presbyterian faith and John Knox's Protestant reformation teachings.
 Thousands signed up to a 'Covenant' in support of maintaining Presbyterian church traditions which had now become illegal under penalty of death for anyone who failed to follow King Charles I Episcopal prayer book.
 Anyone then found participating in a Covenanters service were at risk of death by the then Government because Church of England practice, prayer books and many customs had to replace the traditional Scots Kirk Presbyterian conventions.
 Additionally Covenanters were of the opinion that Scotland's interests and identity were best served by maintaining an independent Scottish Parliament and became involved in invasions of England in 1644 and other struggles in Ireland.

-Peden's Stone

-A monument was erected in 1866 on top of the local natural stone used as a pulpit by the Covenanter prophet Alexander Peden to preach to outdoor conventicles.
-As was common with many Covenanter preaching places across Scotland at that time, the location of the Peden stone is in a remote and difficult to find area and hidden from general view.
-The Peden Stone is maintained by a local Covenanters committee.
-An annual open service, known as a conventicle, is maintained at the site of the Peden stone.
-The 2009 service was held on Sunday 14 June at 3 pm by preacher Sinclair Horne.